CAST-Extend/com.castsoftware.imaging.kubernetessetup/README.md

 # Create Permanent Volumes:
 # - A sample implementation based on "local" Persistent Volume type is provided in the img-cluster-config folder.
 #   Before using it, edit each pv-*.yaml file to set the physical path as well as the node name in the
-#   nodeAffinity section (replace <mynodename> with actual node name on which you want to run Imaging)
+#   nodeAffinity section (replace <mynodehostname> with actual hostname of the node on which you want to run Imaging)

 kubectl apply -f pv-datadir.yaml -f pv-importdir.yaml -f pv-logdir.yaml